gulnihaleksi/assignment/todolist/Readme.md

 - You are not expected to follow a specific guideline for development of your backend code.
 However, writing clean code and using comment lines  will make it easier for us to understand your code.
 - It is not necessary but you can add a Swagger endpoint for your REST services.
 - Please use nuget packages for your dependencies.
 Thus, we can build your code easily.
-- Once we press Run, your backend services must run without any error and extra installations.
+- Once we press Run, your backend services must run without any error and any need for extra installations.

 ### Frontend